bumblebee-1304/ASSIGHNMENT-1/README.md

 **4**-  The **SUMIF** function was used to calculate the total price of products in the Electronics category using the formula "=SUMIF(Category_Range,"Electronics",Price_Range)", where the Category column is the criteria range and the Price column is the sum range.
 The**COUNTIF** function was used to count products priced below $100 using the formula "=COUNTIF(Price_Range,"<100")".

 **5**-  The **LEFT** function was used to create the Day column by extracting the first two characters from the Product ID using "=LEFT(Product_ID_Cell,2)".
 The **RIGHT** function was used to create the Country Code column by extracting the last two characters using "=RIGHT(Product_ID_Cell,2)".
 Finally, the **MID** function was used to create the Month column by extracting characters 4 to 6 using "=MID(Product_ID_Cell,4,3)".

+## Conclusion
+This assignment demonstrated the practical application of Excel functions for data analysis, calculation, categorization, and data extraction.
+The use of these functions enabled the dataset to be analyzed efficiently and provided a clear understanding of the underlying product data.